Serra de Caldas

 About Serra de Caldas

-Serra de Caldas State Park, officially Parque Estadual da Serra de Caldas Novas (PESCAN), protects around 12,315 hectares of a table mountain rising above the Caldas Novas thermal resort region in south-central Goiás.
-Established in 1970, it is the state's oldest fully protected area and stands as a critical recharge zone for the world's largest hydrothermal aquifer of meteoric origin.
-The park encompasses the cuesta escarpments, quartzite plateau, and gallery forests that feed the hot springs that made Caldas Novas and Rio Quente internationally famous tourist destinations.
+Serra de Caldas State Park, officially Parque Estadual da Serra de Caldas Novas (PESCAN), protects 12,315 hectares of a table mountain rising above the Caldas Novas thermal resort region in south-central Goiás.
+[1] Established in 1970 by Law No. 7.282, it is the first and oldest state park in Goiás, founded specifically to safeguard the recharge zone of the Caldas Novas thermal aquifer.
+[2] The park encompasses the cuesta escarpments, quartzite plateau, and gallery forests that feed the hot springs that made Caldas Novas and Rio Quente internationally famous tourist destinations.
 Its combination of cerrado biodiversity, unique geothermal hydrology, and spectacular cliff scenery makes Serra de Caldas a keystone of conservation in Goiás.

 Wildlife Ecosystems